techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-chat-sensitive-meetings.md

 Meeting organizers can specify that the chat only be available while the meeting is in progress.
 This can also be configured by using a meeting template or sensitivity label if you require this for certain types of meetings.

-## Allow organizers to restrict participants from copying or forwarding meeting chat messages, live captions, and transcripts
+## Restrict participants from copying or forwarding meeting chat messages, live captions, and transcripts

 > [!IMPORTANT]
 > Allowing organizers to restrict participants from copying or forwarding meeting chat messages, live captions, and transcripts on mobile clients is only supported through sensitivity labels.